 Gothenburg: My Scandinavian Cool

-In the afternoon we took the ferry to the southern archipelago – car-free islands, red boathouses, and sauna jumps into 18°C water followed by cinnamon buns.
-We went to Liseberg amusement park at golden hour – the wooden roller coaster Balder gave us butterflies and views over the entire city.
-The pros: genuinely Swedish without Stockholm prices or attitude.
+In the afternoon we took the ferry to the southern archipelago – car-free islands, red boathouses, sauna jumps into 18°C water followed by cinnamon buns.
+These islands were the outer defense line for that precious gateway port, and now they're where Gothenburgers go to remember what silence sounds like.
+We went to Liseberg amusement park at golden hour – the wooden roller coaster Balder gave us butterflies and views over the entire city, the port, the islands, the narrow strip of land that changed Scandinavian history.
+The pros: genuinely Swedish without Stockholm prices or attitude, still shaped by those Dutch merchants who smiled and built and traded.
 The cons: rain (it did), but Swedes just put on cute raincoats and keep smiling.

 Getting Around Gothenburg